PamplemousseCru/FinalProject_2025_Matthias_Laithier/README.md

 If you want to be able to execute the notebooks, please install the packages given by the "requirements.txt" file.

-These notebooks were executed with Python 3.12.10
+These notebooks were executed using Python 3.12.10